In this tutorial you will learn what the document type declaration is in HTML.

-A Document Type Declaration, or DOCTYPE, is an instruction to the Web browser about the version of markup language in which a page is written.
+A Document Type Declaration, or DOCTYPE for short, is an instruction to the web browser about the version of markup language in which a web page is written.

-The DOCTYPE for HTML5 is very short, and case-insensitive.
+The DOCTYPE for HTML5 is very short, concise, and case-insensitive.

-You can use the following markup as a template to create a new HTML5 document that uses the latest HTML5 doctype declaration.
+You can use the following markup as a template to create a new HTML5 document.

 ExampleTry this code »

 Note: The doctype declaration refers to a Document Type Definition (DTD).
 It is an instruction to the web browser about what version of the markup language the page is written in.
-The W3C provides DTDs for all HTML versions.
+The World Wide Web Consortium (W3C) provides DTDs for all HTML versions.